 Guitars have always been a sensation to the youth.
-It is something that everyone wants to have and buying your first guitar has always been a bit difficult as most of us do not have any knowledge about it.
+It is something that everyone wants to have but buying a guitar has always been a bit difficult as most of us do not have any knowledge about it.

 Most of us do not know about the types of guitar and the basic difference between them.
 We do not know which brands to trust or which one sells the best quality of the guitar.
 We all have heard about some brands like Yamaha and Gibson if we want to buy expensive guitars.
 However if one wants to get a guitar for learning which one will be the best.